 Professor Elder teaches the following courses:

-Careers in Law and Policy
+Careers in Law, Policy, and Health

 Congress & the Presidency